raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step12.md

 #### Jumper cables and loose components

-The jumper cables you have been using for the buggy so far have a tendency to come loose from the components or GPIO pins if you knock them.
+The jumper cables you have been using for the buggy so far tend to come loose from the components or GPIO pins if you knock them.
 I cannot tell you how many times I have been pulling my hair out trying to find an error in my code, only to find that it was a loose jumper cable causing the problem.

 #### GPIO pin numbers are weird